whitebox-labs/whitebox-docs/i2c-toggler/README.md

 # How to use the I2C Toggler?
-<iframe width="454" height="255" src="https://www.youtube.com/embed/W-arD9e24OI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-1. Select EZO™ circuit type with the switch - either:
+1. Select EZO circuit type with the switch - either:
  * RTD or
  * pH / EC / ORP / DO
 1. Insert your EZO™ circuit